-- (4) During this and recent fiscal years, Poya International has worked to strengthen the function of the Board (e.g., establishing the Audit Committee and enhancing information transparency) and evaluate the implementation of such measures: - A. Poya International has amended the part of articles of "Rules of evaluation of Board of Directors Meetings" in 2019 to implment company's goverance, improve function of the Board of Directors, set up objectives with enhancement of efficiency for Board of Directors. - B.Poya International has amended the part of articles of "Rules and Procedures of Board of Directors Meetings" and "Audit Committee Charter" in 2018 to let Board of Directors runs more efficiently. - C.Poya International has formulated the Procedures for Election of Directors in 2016 to complete corporate management and implement the company autonomy pragmatically. - D.Poya International has formulated the measures of performance assessment of the Board of Directors in 2015 to implement the execution of corporate governance and promote the function of the Board of Directors. - E.Poya International established the Audit Committee and the Nominatiing Committee in 2014 to fortify the execution of corporate governance and the mechanism of management - F.The minutes of Board session on record and the relative corporate governance regulations were uploaded to the special web pages designed for investors for the purpose to fortify the information disclosure of the Board of Directors.
+- (4) During this and recent fiscal years, Poya International has worked to strengthen the function of the Board (e.g., establishing the Audit Committee and enhancing information transparency) and evaluate the implementation of such measures: - A. Poya International should submit proposals to the audit committee for consent before submitting to the Board of Directors according to the "Company Act" and "Securities and Exchange Act".
+After the consent from the audit committee, proposals are sent to the Board of Directors for resolution and execution. - B. Poya International has amended articles of "Ethical Corporate Management Best Practice Principles", "Rules of Procedure for Shareholders Meetings", "Corporate Social Responsibility Best Practice Principles", "Procedures for Ethical Management and Guidelines for Conduct", "Regulations Governing Procedure for Board of Directors Meetings", "Audit Committee Charter", "Remuneration Committee Charter", "Charter of Nominating Committee" and "Corporate Governance Best Practice Principles" according to competent authorities - C.Poya International has amended the part of articles of "Rules of evaluation of Board of Directors Meetings" in 2019 to implement company's goverance, improve function of the Board of Directors, set up objectives with enhancement of efficiency for Board of Directors. - D.Poya International has amended the part of articles of "Rules and Procedures of Board of Directors Meetings" and "Audit Committee Charter" in 2018 to let Board of Directors runs more efficiently. - E.Poya International has formulated the Procedures for Election of Directors in 2016 to complete corporate management and implement the company autonomy pragmatically. - F.Poya International has formulated the measures of performance assessment of the Board of Directors in 2015 to implement the execution of corporate governance and promote the function of the Board of Directors. - G.Poya International established the Audit Committee and the Nominating Committee in 2014 to fortify the execution of corporate governance and the mechanism of management - H.The minutes of Board session on record and the relative corporate governance regulations were uploaded to the special web pages designed for investors for the purpose to fortify the information disclosure of the Board of Directors.